.png)

 Planning a Visit

 Pairedd is in the Qingyang District at M394+42Q, Kuixinglou Street, Chengdu, Sichuan.
 The ¥¥¥¥ price tier suggests budgeting accordingly, and at that level advance reservation is the reasonable assumption for any weekend or public holiday visit.
 Booking directly with the restaurant is the standard approach for addresses at this level in Chengdu, and confirming availability before travelling from another city is advisable.
-Dress code details and current hours are not publicly confirmed in EP Club's database at the time of writing, so direct contact with the venue before visiting is recommended for practical specifics.
+Pairedd is open daily from 10 AM to 10 PM.

-For the wider Chengdu dining picture, our full Chengdu restaurants guide maps the city's full range from street-level Sichuan to Michelin-recognised fine dining.
-For accommodation and bars tied to the same premium bracket, our Chengdu hotels guide, Chengdu bars guide, Chengdu wineries guide, and Chengdu experiences guide cover the city's broader offering for visitors building a longer stay around serious eating and drinking.
+For the wider Chengdu dining picture, the Chengdu restaurants guide maps the city's full range from street-level Sichuan to Michelin-recognised fine dining.
+For accommodation and bars tied to the same premium bracket, the Chengdu hotels guide, Chengdu bars guide, Chengdu wineries guide, and Chengdu experiences guide cover the city's broader offering for visitors building a longer stay around serious eating and drinking.

 At-a-Glance Comparison